AuthorCarpentry/FSCI-2019/03-dynamic.md

 4. This step creates an .R environment file in your computer's home directory where you will store the ORCID `token`.
 By doing so, the authorization is able to be reactivated every time your RStudio session communicates with ORCID to refresh or add data from your profile.

-Return to the file `insert_4b_orcid.R`.
+Return to the file `insert_orcid.R`.
 Now copy and paste the second code chunk into the console (NOT into your exercise file!):

 5. A new text file now opens in Rstudio.
 In this file type: